CSU hopes to showcase talent with 27 games at Ram Field

 In 2008, Metro State's first season of competition, Fisher posted a record of 32-18 (26-11 Rocky Mountain Athletic Conference), laying the foundation for the next two seasons, which would feature back-to-back postseason appearances.
-The squad ranked first in the DII national standings in doubles per game (2.06) with 103 total, first in home runs per game (1.58) with 79 total, and second in slugging percentage (.573).
+The squad ranked first in the DII national standings in doubles (2.06 per game), first in home runs (1.58 per game), and second in slugging percentage (.573).

 Metro State's 2009 squad went 40-12 (29-7 RMAC) behind the guidance of Fisher, the conference Coach of the Year.
-The team again ranked first in the national standings in home runs per game (1.88) with a DII record-tying 98 total and first in slugging percentage (.636).
+The team again ranked first in the national standings in home runs (1.88 per game) with a DII record-tying 98 total, and first in slugging percentage (.636).
 Fisher led the Roadrunners to the RMAC regular-season and tournament championships, earning an automatic berth to the NCAA tournament.